-SAT ACT The SAT is scored on a scale of 400-1600 The ACT is scored on a scale of 1-36 SAT questions require more time to understand and answer ACT questions tend to be more straightforward The SAT has five reading passages The ACT has four reading passages There is no science test on the SAT The ACT has a science section that tests your critical thinking skills Both tests now have the SAME advanced math concepts: Arithmetic, Algebra I & II, Geometry and Trigonometry Some SAT math questions don't allow you to use a calculator You may use a calculator for ALL the math questions on the ACT The optional SAT essay section is more comprehension focused.
+SAT ACT The SAT is scored on a scale of 400-1600 The ACT is scored on a scale of 1-36 SAT questions require more time to understand and answer ACT questions tend to be more straightforward The SAT has five reading passages The ACT has four reading passages There is no science test on the SAT The ACT has four reading passages The ACT has a science section that tests your critical thinking skills Both tests now have the SAME advanced math concepts: Arithn netic, Algebra I & II, Geometry and Trigonometry Some SAT math questions don't allow you to use a calculator You may use a calculator for ALL the math questions on the ACT The optional SAT essay section is more comprehension focused.
 You have 50 minutes to complete it The ACT wants to see how well you can evaluate and analyze complex issues.
 You have 40 minutes to complete it